alexandengstrom/blundernet-chess-engine/README.md

 This method is used so we always chooses a legal move, play the most confident move when one clearly stands out and introduces some randomness when multiple moves are similarly good.

-If it's the first move of the game as white, the engine plays a random opening from a predefined list.

 ### Evaluation
 To evaluate how well the model performs, I have created some datasets that tests different aspects of playing chess.
 These are the datasets:
-Dataset Descriptions

 - **Openings**: Positions extracted from early game stages (turns 0–10) with nearly full material on the board (26–32 pieces).
 Represents common opening scenarios.
 - **Middlegames**: Positions from the middle of games (turns 15–40), with moderate material left (15–25 pieces).